 The Official City of Santa Monica Holiday Tree sits on Third Street Promenade between Broadway and Wilshire — the central block of the pedestrian district.
 The ceremony spreads up and down the Promenade with performance and craft stations across all three blocks.
 The Promenade is closed to vehicles year-round.

 Early December each year (typically the first Thursday).
-The ceremony itself runs 6:00 PM to 8:00 PM.
-Special holiday programming around the tree begins at 5:00 PM.
+The ceremony itself runs in the evening, with special holiday programming around the tree beginning beforehand – check the official page for this year’s times.

 Yes — the ceremony, photos with Santa, the snow on the Promenade, hot cocoa, the holiday crafts, and the live performances are all free.
 Holiday-market vendor purchases are paid separately.

-ICE at Santa Monica is open at 5th and Arizona, two blocks east — the outdoor downtown rink runs daily noon to 10 PM through the season.
+ICE at Santa Monica is open at 5th and Arizona, two blocks east — the outdoor downtown rink runs daily through the season.
 The Santa Monica Pier‘s holiday programming runs three blocks south.
 Downtown Santa Monica restaurants run holiday menus the night of the ceremony, and many families pair the tree lighting with a Promenade dinner.

 Yes — Third Street Promenade is one block east of the Downtown Santa Monica Metro E Line station, the end-of-line stop.
 The E Line runs from Downtown LA through Mid-City to Santa Monica.
 This is one of the most Metro-accessible major LA-area tree lightings.
 If you do drive, the Downtown Santa Monica parking structures along 4th and 5th Streets are within a block.